RefugeesOnRails/machina/README.md

 * have Ubuntu Desktop 16.04 or 14.04 installed and updated
 * a working internet connection

-We recommend at least a dual-core processor and 4GB or RAM.
+We recommend at least a dual-core processor and 4GB of RAM.

 ### Installation